insin/nwb/docs/Introduction.md

 ### Not Currently Considered

 * How you actually write your React apps - React apps are all about what happens in the code; the workflow tends to be install it, import it where you need it, use it.

-  nwb currently fills the tank, starts the car, slides out of the driver's seat and walks away.

 * Code style - linting is left in your hands, as code style is too controversial a topic to make any default choice about.